derrricks/CNT4504/README.md

 # Project 1 - Iterative Socket Server
   - This project requires the implementation of an iterative (single-threaded) server for use in a client-server configuration to examine, analyze, and study the effects an iterative server has on the efficiency (average turn-around time) of processing client requests.

+  - Create two (2) programs:
+      - 1) an iterative (single-threaded) server that accepts requests from clients and handle one client request at a time (serially)
+      - 2) a multi-threaded client capable of spawning numerous client sessions that connect to the server

 # Project 2 - Concurrent Socket Server
   -